Minimum $\Phi$-distance estimators for finite mixing measures: Introduction

 Since the early work of \cite{pearson1894contributions}, finite mixture models have long been used as a modeling tool across a variety of fields in engineering and sciences \cite{peel2000finite}.
 They are deployed in clustering analysis \cite{bishop2006pattern}, as well as modeling heterogeneous data distributions, e.g., \cite{van1996rates,genovese2000rates,ghosal2001entropies,wei2022convergence}.
 Recently there has been a great deal of interest in quantifying the convergence behavior of the \emph{mixing measure}, a fundamental object that encapsulates all unknown parameters in a mixture distribution \cite{chen1995optimal, nguyen2013convergence, ho2019singularity,heinrich2018strong, wu2020optimal}.
 In this paper we propose a general framework for estimating the mixing measure arising in finite mixture models.
 This framework not only includes many existing estimation methods as special cases but also motivates new ones of interest.

 The estimation framework that we study involves a general notion of distance on the space of latent mixing measures, which requires the evaluation of probability measures using a suitable class of test functions.
 The function class will be generically named $\Phi$ in this paper, and the corresponding distance the $\Phi$-distance.
 Specializing the function class $\Phi$ to concrete instances leads to well-known estimation methods.
-For instance, a special case of the $\Phi$-distance is the Kolmogorov–Smirnov (KS) distance for univariate distributions, which results in the minimum KS distance method \cite{deely1968construction, chen1995optimal,heinrich2018strong}.
+For instance, a special case of the $\Phi$-distance is the Kolmogorov–Smirnov (KS) distance for univariate distributions, which results in the minimum KS distance method \cite{deely1968construction, chen1995optimal, Chen1996-ia, heinrich2018strong}.
 Another special case is the $\ell_\infty$ distance of moment vectors for finite mixture distributions, which yields the so-called denoised method of moments estimator \cite{wu2020optimal}.
-It is worth noting that the minimax optimality analysis of both methods has only been established recently in the work of \cite{heinrich2018strong,wu2020optimal}.
+It is worth noting that the minimax optimality analysis of both methods has only been established recently \cite{heinrich2018strong,wu2020optimal}.

 The minimum $\Phi$-distance estimator studied in this paper is considerably more general and more broadly applicable than the aforementioned works.
 It can be applied to both multivariate parameter spaces and multivariate domains of observed data, as well as to general families of probability kernels for modeling the mixture components.
 Moreover, the minimum $\Phi$-distance estimation framework leads to methods that are applicable to complicated (e.g., non-Euclidean) observation domains.
-In particular, we study a minimum distance estimator based on the maximum mean discrepancy (MMD), a particular $\Phi$-distance that arises in a different context (of learning with reproducing kernel Hilbert spaces) \cite{gretton2012kernel}.
+In particular, we study a minimum distance estimator based on the maximum mean discrepancy (MMD), a particular $\Phi$-distance that arises in a different context (of learning with reproducing kernel Hilbert spaces) \cite{gretton2012kernel}. \myred{Minimum MMD distance estimators have been studied in \cite{briol2019statistical, cherief2022finite} where they focus on density estimation rate, not parameter convergence rates as in our paper. }